makeen-project/amazon-location-features-demo-android-fork/README.md

 ## Running Tests

-To run tests locally remember to add the values in `secrets.properties` mentiond above in configure section.
+To run tests locally remember to add the values in `secrets.properties` mentioned above in configure section.

 ### Unit Tests